 Oh yeah baby…you know, this stuff ROCKS!!
 It can be hard to get your hands on it, but man does it go on like a dream and give you the most durable finish EVER.
 No sanding between coats and self-levels like none other.
 I was so excited when applying that stuff.
 Just mind you that it’s stinky and should be done outside if possible.
 Here in Ohio, Waterlox is manufactured, but the EPA won’t let you buy it in Ohio.
 Dumb, dumb, dumb.

 When my dad was building our home, he went into our local university and asked them what they used on their gym floor.
 Waterlox.
 He used it our home, and in over 25 years that floor didn’t need refinished.
-So, of course, that’s what I used too, but I choose a satin finish.
+So, of course, that’s what I use too, but I choose a satin finish.

 Gotta love them casters!!

 …and these freezer baskets with a broken ladder.
 I can’t wait to show you!!
+(UPDATE HERE – You gotta see it!!)

 Share if you love how we’re doing so far! ♥